 In Saskatchewan, the procedure to foreclose on a residence is relatively similar to that of a commercial foreclosure.
 Farm foreclosures have their own unique procedure.
+In this article, I speak about foreclosures on a mortgage.
+However, if you have an agreement for sale, the procedure is virtually identical.
 A rough outline of the steps is set out below.
 Keep in mind that it is general only.
 There are many other important factors to consider.
 I have conducted hundreds of foreclosure actions over my career.
 Please call me if you would like to engage my services in appearing and handling your case.
 I can assist a lender or a borrower in resolving many issues, including the following:

 Residential and Commercial Foreclosures